Maksym203/PrimalEngine/README.md

 * Zoom in/out with the mouse wheel

 ## Current version
-The engine has the animation channels practically made, unfortunately the implementation of the bones is missing for the animations to work.
+The engine has the animation channels practically done, unfortunately the implementation of the bones is not finished, so the animations cannot work yet.